Mondo Medicals

-Mondo Medicals is a freeware indie puzzle game developed by Jonatan Söderström, released for Microsoft Windows on September 13, 2007 and later for macOS on December 24, 2010.
+Mondo Medicals is a freeware puzzle and indie game developed by Jonatan Söderström, released for Microsoft Windows on September 13, 2007 and later for macOS on December 24, 2010.
 The game involves the player trying to reach an exit in several mazelike levels by solving counterintuitive puzzles, against the backdrop of a surreal narrative revolving around the search for the cure for cancer.

 The game saw recognition in the indie game community and was praised for its unique artistic style and atmosphere, though it was also criticized for its repetitiveness.

 Plot

 In the opening cutscene, a character greets the nameless protagonist, who is stated to have applied to participate in researching the cure for cancer.
 It is then explained that the protagonist must first undergo a test.
 The game proper then begins.

 Gameplay

 Each of the levels is a featureless, gray maze.
 The player, seeing the action in first-person view, must navigate to the exit.
 Doing so often involves deliberately disobeying instructions and overcoming unusual, counter-intuitive puzzle-solving challenges; for example, the first level is a looping corridor with arrows painted on the floor.
 Following the arrows leaves the player going in circles.
 The player must disobey the arrows and go backwards to find the exit.

 After the completion of each level, a short cutscene is shown which depicts a recording of a man loudly ranting, with his incomprehensible speech subtitled in ungrammatical English.
 Throughout his strange rants, the man tells how he has lost his father to cancer, which has driven him to devote his life to find a cure to the disease, only to finally realize that the only way to cure cancer is to "shoot it".
 In the game's final level, the protagonist finds himself in a room with the man previously seen in the cutscenes, who exclaims "I will cure you, cancer!" before shooting the protagonist.